Booking : South Korean firm Yanolja that reinvented love hotels gets Booking, GIC funding | MarketScreener

 A decade later, Yanolja claimed to be the first company to offer a reservation platform for mobile phones for its own and others' love hotels, a major shift in an industry which relied on walk-in customers.

-South Korea's online travel sales nearly doubled in five years through 2018 to $21.8 billion, showed Euromonitor data provided to Reuters.
+South Korea's online travel sales nearly doubled in five years through 2018 to $21.8 billion, Euromonitor data provided to Reuters showed.
 Sales by mobile made up nearly half of the total, the third-biggest proportion globally, Euromonitor said.

 Yanolja's revenue nearly doubled to 188.5 billion won last year, from a year earlier, but the firm is still losing money on a consolidated basis, said CEO Kim.
 It aims to sell shares in an IPO by 2022 at the latest, he said.

-Yanolja plans to increase offerings and raise efficiency through technology such as artificial intelligence and the internet of things, in a hotel industry Kim deemed conservative.
+Yanolja intends to increase offerings and raise efficiency through technology such as artificial intelligence and the internet of things, in a hotel industry Kim deemed conservative.

 "The accommodation market is huge in South Korea and overseas, and there is enormous opportunity for change," said Kim, formerly of McKinsey & Co, 3M Co and Alphabet Inc's Google.
 "This is just a beginning."

-(Reporting by Hyunjoo Jin; Additional reporting by Heekyong Yang; Editing by Christopher Cushing and Grant McCool)
+(Reporting by Hyunjoo Jin with additional reporting by Heekyong Yang; Editing by Christopher Cushing and Grant McCool/Mark Heinrich)

 By Hyunjoo Jin